 - picking out utensils, setting the table

-The more children know how about their food, the closer their relation to it and to their source of nourishment.
+The more children know about their food, the closer their relation to it and to their source of nourishment.

 Four Ways to Sneak Healthy Foods onto a Kids Plate

-It is easy to pack extra nutrition into smoothies, dips and purees.
+It is easy to pack extra nutrition into smoothies, dips, and purees.

-Lately I am gently food processing broccoli and mixing in herbs and butter.
+Lately, I am gently food processing broccoli and mixing in herbs and butter.
 I pulse steamed broccoli a few times until it is crumbly, add in the butter and herbs, and chow down.
 Aryana goes for it!

-Spread a thick layer of guacamole, avocado, cream cheese or butter onto flax crackers, veggie chips, and other kid friendly foods.
+Spread a thick layer of guacamole, avocado, cream cheese, or butter onto flax crackers, veggie chips, and other kid-friendly foods.

-These healthy fats are full of fat soluble vitamins essential for healthy development.
+These healthy fats are full of fat-soluble vitamins essential for healthy development.
 They also happen to make food taste extra good.

 Aryana is a big fan of our homemade micronutrient flax crackers with a generous pat of butter spread across with just enough room for her fingers to hold on to.

 A little melted cheese goes a long way!
 This is how we first convinced our daughter to eat mackerel.
-Melted cheese goes will with anything, distracted with the gooey strands of goodness your kid happily munches on what you want them to eat.
+Melted cheese goes well with anything, distracted with the gooey strands of goodness your kid happily munches on what you want them to eat.
 It is a win-win.

-I apply liberal spoons of butter to her hot foods like steamed or roasted veggies, meats and broths.
+I apply liberal spoons of butter to her hot foods like steamed or roasted veggies, meats, and broths.
 Melted butter turns into juice and down it goes.

-Nothing like good old fashioned, bribing.
+Nothing like good old-fashioned bribing.
 If melted cheese fails the trick, I can usually announce a piece of cheese will grace Aryana’s plate after she has all of its current food in her belly.
-A simple “first let’s have this” or “just finish half of it” and “this will help you grow more than that” usually suffice as encouragement to get my first choice food down to her belly.
+A simple “first let’s have this” or “just finish half of it” and “this will help you grow more than that” usually suffice as an encouragement to get my first choice food down to her belly.

 Negotiating food has its merits but I am careful to not get carried away or overly forceful.
-If she is truly full of that food or really really does not want any more I do my best to respect her boundaries and trust that her body will guide her to the foods it needs.
+If she is truly full of that food or really really does not want anymore I do my best to respect her boundaries and trust that her body will guide her to the foods it needs.

 Pine nuts are a rare and special treat we keep tucked away in our fridge.
 I use them in special times of added nutrient need.
 For example, “I’ll trade you a bite of this for a pine nut” or simply add a sprinkling of pine nuts over the food and mix it in.